-Assistant professor Scott Prosser talks about the projects in his University of Toronto Mississauga chemistry research lab with the same ease some people might have when they describe their signature dish in the kitchen.
-But while the latter might discuss the essential ingredients that make their eggplant parmigiana unique, Prosser explains the intricacies that make protein structures and interactions so addictive.
+Assistant professor Scott Prosser talks about the projects in his University of Toronto Mississauga chemistry research lab with the ease some people might have when they describe creating their signature dish in the kitchen.
+But while the latter might discuss the essential ingredients that make their eggplant parmigiana unique, Prosser explains the intricacies that make protein structures and interactions so fascinating.

 Growing up in the Maritimes Prosser aspired to become a doctor, but other diversions – namely math and physics – came into play, and he soon revised his career goal to that of scientist.
 With the various protein-research projects and sub-projects that he currently conducts and supervises, the “marriage of math and physics to biology” is a great match for Prosser, who regularly serves up espresso in his lab as an ice-breaking ritual for him and his graduate students.
 “It’s a great way to have them sit in one place and talk science with you,” he says.
 “My group is very passionate about work and science, and they have become avid espresso fans by now.”